 For a linear first-person shooter, I found it to be moderately enjoyable at the very best, and I don’t believe it would have endured anywhere near as much success as it has done if it didn’t have the popular Aliens license slapped all over it.
 The lack of substance in gameplay would not help if the game’s visuals and story were comprised of an entirely new concept.
 I think what Sega tried to do was to create a title that was evolutionary, and not necessarily revolutionary, and I believe they failed to do so miserably.

 I’m glad to say that there are no problems with the game’s controls scheme, but I think if there was, then I would have some even more serious problems.
 How hard can it be to get the control scheme of the first-person shooter right?
 Especially nowadays, when the market is flooded with them.
 I found that the shoot button is R1 as opposed to the traditional R2, but honesty, that’s semantics.

 Lifespan – 3/10

-Another source of frustration I encountered whilst playing through this game was that it only lasts about 4 hours on average, which is short even for an average first person shooter.
-It’s a lifespan on par with Halo 4, which doesn’t do this game any favours.
-Most other modern linear first person shooters, such as Halo: Reach or anything in the Call of Duty or Battlefield franchises last for about 6 to 8 hours on average, but unfortunately, there isn’t enough gameplay substance in this title to even make it last that long.
+Another source of frustration I encountered whilst playing through this game was that it only lasts about 4 hours on average, which is short even for an average first-person shooter.
+It’s a lifespan on par with Halo 4, which doesn’t do this game any favors.
+Most other modern linear first-person shooters, such as Halo: Reach or anything in the Call of Duty or Battlefield franchises last for about 6 to 8 hours on average, but unfortunately, there isn’t enough gameplay substance in this title to even make it last that long.